Brian Griffin: Role in Family Guy

+In later seasons Brian has entered into a feud with Quagmire.
+At first, it was merely Quagmire hating Brian while the latter at least made the attempt to be civil, however after one too many insults Brian snaps and begins returning the hatred.

-Brian sees himself as a romantic and has had several relationships over the years, mainly with human women.
-Brian will often abandon his own personal beliefs and personality in order to make himself more appealing to the women he's attracted to and sometimes resorts to lying in order to make himself look good.
+Brian sees himself as a romantic and has had several relationships over the years, mainly with human women like Rita, Ida, Padma, and Kate.
+Although, in "Brian Dates a Bitch", he falls for female show-dog Ellie.
+In his romantic pursuits, Brian will often abandon his own personal beliefs and personality in order to make himself more appealing to the women he is attracted to, sometimes even resorting to lying in order to make himself look good.
 These relationships often end badly due to his inflated ego or being caught in a deception.

-His longest lasting relationship was with Jillian Russell, a beautiful but dim witted girl who Brian dated in season 5.
-He eventually moves in with her but is unable to pay rent.
+His longest-lasting relationship was with Jillian Russell, a beautiful but dimwitted girl who Brian dated in season 5.
+He eventually moves in with her but is unable to pay rent in season 6.
 This eventually leads to a fight when Brian reveals he did not want to move in with her.
-He later tries to win her back but discovers she's now dating Adam West, leaving him heartbroken.
+He later tries to win her back but discovers she is now dating Adam West, leaving him heartbroken.

-Brian's most significant relationship was with Jess Schlotz, a woman diagnosed with terminal cancer who Brian meets in a bar.
-As Jess had only a little time left to live, Brian agreed to help her with her bucket list and the two fall in love.
-The couple eventually get married as Jess' time grew shorter, a decision Brian later regretted when Jess' doctor said she'll make a full recovery.
-Brian became deeply depressed following the marriage, becoming overweight and emotionally distant to the point where Jess brings him to the pound to be put down.
-The two remain married until Jess' death, which occurred during a commercial break.
+Brian's most significant relationship was with Jess Schlotz, a woman diagnosed with terminal cancer who Brian meets in a bar in "Married...With Cancer".
+As Jess had only a little time left to live, Brian agrees to help her with her bucket list and the two fall in love.
+The couple eventually get married as Jess's time grows shorter, a decision Brian later regrets when Jess's doctor says she will make a full recovery.
+Brian is deeply depressed following the marriage, becoming overweight and emotionally distant to the point where Jess brings him to the pound to be put down.
+The two remain married until Jess' death, which occurs during a commercial break.